Where to Stay in Lisbon

 2. Baixa

 We stayed at Porta do Mar Apartments during our first visit, which had a great location near the metro and modern amenities.
 Another standout is My Story Hotel Figueira, a stylish boutique hotel on a lovely square.
-For those needing more space, Casas da Baixa – Jules & Madeleine offers serviced apartments with kitchens, perfect for families or longer stays.
+Families or longer-term visitors may prefer Casas da Baixa – Jules & Madeleine, where serviced apartments come with kitchens and plenty of space.

 3. Alfama